Fuel Your Day at Fantastic Ft. Myers' Breakfast Spots

 3 Heavenly Biscuit

 Set in an colorful, inviting cottage, this darling cafe dishes up affordable and delectable treats.
 Try the Heavenly Biscuit special; a homemade biscuit with bacon, egg and tomato.
 Be warned, it will be hard to resist the tray of aromatic cinnamon rolls sitting on the counter.
-There is a water cooler filled with cold H2O by the front door as well as an old refrigerator filled with cold beverages for your choosing.
+Besides biscuits you can get egg whites, bagels with salmon and other filling items.
+There is a water cooler filled with H2O by the front door as well as an old refrigerator filled with cold beverages for your choosing.
 Seating is limited both indoors and out so grab your biscuit to go, walk across the street and enjoy it on the beach.
 They only accept cash, but there's an ATM conveniently located on-site.
 (239-463-7600)

 2 CRaVE Restaurant